Grandma Got Run Over by a Reindeer: Reception

 Edison Media Research and Pinnacle Media Worldwide independently surveyed radio listeners on which Christmas songs they like and dislike.
 In both surveys, results of which were reported in 2007, the only song that reached the top of both liked and disliked lists was "Grandma Got Run Over by a Reindeer."
-Its "loved" ratings in the Edison and Pinnacle polls were relatively high—47 and 32 percent, respectively—but so were the "hate" or "dislike" ratings—17 and 22 percent.

 A major Washington, D.C. radio station, WASH (97.1 FM), dropped the song from its playlist.
 "It was too polarizing," says Bill Hess, program director.
 "It wasn't strong, except with a few people, and it had a lot of negatives."
 The song also gained notoriety at Davenport, Iowa radio station WLLR in 1985 when a disc jockey played the song 27 times back-to-back during the morning show before station management was able to stop him.
 The disc jockey, who was suspended, was reportedly depressed and upset that a co-worker had left employment at the station to work out-of-state.

 In an interview, Shropshire said the song is "a beloved holiday favorite" but also acknowledged a great deal of negative feedback, noting that for the first several years, he expected the song to lose its popularity and be forgotten, only to be astonished when it returned in popularity year after year.
 The song's music video was in frequent rotation on MTV during the holiday season, and has been licensed for usage in Christmas cards and musical toys.
 Shropshire notes:"My royalties are four or five times what they were [20 years ago,] [...]
 A lot of younger people say it's not really Christmas until they hear it."

 In 2024, a woman in Watertown, New York was hit by a deer during the city's turkey trot, which drew references from online commenters to the song.